vedph/cadmus-doc/migration/graph/mappings.md

 ## Identifiers

-Before illustrating these scenarios in more details, we must discuss the different identifiers used in the mapping process.
-In this document, these are referred to with SID (source ID), UID (entity's URI-based ID), and EID (entry's ID).
+Before illustrating the mapping process, we must discuss the different identifiers used in it.
+In this document, these are referred to with `SID` (source ID), `UID` (entity's URI-based ID), and `EID` (entry's ID).

 From the point of view of the mapping flow, it all starts with a SID, which specifies the source for the mapping.
 Mapping rules generate entities identified by UIDs.
 To this end, they may use the EIDs found in the source data.